Symplectic structure perturbations and continuity of symplectic invariants: Introduction

-Proofs of both Proposition \ref{prop-si} and Theorem \ref{upper-semi} are given in Section \ref{sec-si}.
-There is an obvious question on the lower semicontinuity.
-Note that the method we provide here can not conclude any positive or negative result for lower semicontinuity (see Remark \ref{lower-semi}).
-Moreover, we notice that realization proposition (2) can be viewed from a more general perspective by improving ``fixed point theorem", Lemma 2.1 and ``best approximation theorem", Lemma 2.4, in \cite{Ush08}.
-The key step is an algebraic reconstruction of $\Lambda_{[0,1]}$ and an application of valuation of rank $2$.
-See Appendix, Section \ref{appendix}. \\
+\begin{remark} There is an obvious question on the lower semicontinuity of the spectral invariants under the perturbations of symplectic structures.
+Unfortunately, the method we provide here can not conclude any positive or negative conclusion on the lower semicontinuity (see Remark \ref{lower-semi}). \end{remark}

-{\it (B) Boundary depth:} boundary depth is defined without specifying any homology class in quantum homology, therefore, on the one hand, we can directly compare two boundary depth without passing to the variant Floer chain complexes defined as above.
-However, as mentioned above, we can not conclude any quantitative relation between two Floer chain complexes with respect to different symplectic forms, which results in a failure when applying classical results, for instance, Proposition 3.8 in \cite{Ush13}.
-On the other hand, imitating the way we study on the spectral invariant starting from $((CF_{[0,1]}, \partial_t))$, {\it $t$-boundary depth $\beta_t$} similar to $t$-spectral invariant could be defined by the original definition of boundary depth appearing in \cite{Ush11}.
-Specifically, \begin{dfn} Define $t$-boundary depth as